anshulagrawal45/QuickSell-OA/README.md

 - Allows saving the user's view state in local storage.
 - Priority levels are categorized as Urgent (4), High (3), Medium (2), Low (1), and No Priority (0).

+## Usage

+1. Press the "display" button to retrieve and showcase the tickets from the given API.

+2. Choose one of the three grouping options: "By Status," "By User," or "By Priority."

+3. Select your preferred sorting option: "Priority" or "Title."

+4. The board will automatically update to reflect your selections.

+5. The application will remember your view settings, allowing you to return to your preferred configuration even after a page reload.

 ## Tech Stacks
-- **HTML:** A markup language used for structuring the quiz page.
-- **CSS:** A styling language that enhances the visual aesthetics of the application.
-- **JavaScript:** A programming language utilized for developing an interactive and dynamic quiz experience.
-- **React.js:** A JavaScript library for building user interfaces, enabling efficient and reusable component-based architecture.
+- **HTML:**, **CSS:**, **JavaScript:**, **React.js:**

 ## Demo

-You can see a live demo of the application [here](https://quicksell-assignment-zeta-self.vercel.app/).
+You can see a live demo of the application [here](https://quick-sell-oa-ce21b016-f00y6q46u-anshulagrawal45s-projects.vercel.app/).

 ## Installation